stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 You see the source of the _task_, is a _meeting_.

-You click on the link and instantly you can see the _meeting_:
+You click that to see the _meeting_:

 * purpose ("**_agree next steps for the supply chain review_**")
 * agenda